Neighborhood Farming Since 1993

 Great Country Farms was an early adopter of that model — in fact, our first crops were planted with community support, and we’ve been raising food for our neighbors ever since.

 Industrial agriculture forces farmers to prioritize rapid growth, uniformity, and durability, qualities that facilitate mass marketing but may diminish vitamin, mineral, and phytochemical content.
-The CSA model, on the other hand, allows us to select seeds and varietals with higher nutritional value and better flavor — and to grow them using methods that enhance our soil rather than depleting it.
-While we are not a certified organic farm, we avoid genetically modified seed, and we minimize chemical use.
+The CSA model, on the other hand, allows us to select seeds and varietals with higher nutritional value and better flavor — and to grow them using methods that regenerate our soil rather than depleting it such as cover crop cocktails, rotational grazing, composting and compost tea fertilizer.
+While we are not a certified organic farm, we believe we are better than organic by avoiding genetically modified seed, and minimizing or eliminating chemical use.

 The CSA model provides a reliable, predictable cash-flow, much of which is front-loaded so we have the money we need to cover expenses early in the season, when costs are highest.
 That allows us to avoid debt and send the money you invest in us back into the community, where it continues to grow among our neighbors.
 In that sense, food with the farmer’s face is good for everyone.